Chalk home page

 One-to-one

-You can also add the back-reference to User from Profile.
-You don’t have to explicitly set the join on Profile, however.
+You can also add a back-reference to User from Profile.
+However, you don’t have to explicitly set the join on Profile.
 Instead, the join condition is assumed to be symmetric and copied over.
-Building on the above example, all you need to do to complete the one-to-one relationship is to add a User to the Profile class:
+To complete the one-to-one relationship from our example, add a User to the Profile class:

 @features